 Banking operations are categorised as either trading book or banking book and the calculation of risk weighted assets is conducted differently for the assets in different books.
 Banking book risk weighted assets are measured by means of a hierarchy of risk weightings classified according to the nature of each asset and counterparty, taking into account any eligible collateral or guarantees.
-Banking book off balance sheet items giving rise to credit, foreign exchange or interest rate risk are assigned risk weighted assets are determined by taking into account market related risks such as foreign exchange, interest rate and equity position risks, and counterparty risk.
+Banking book off balance sheet items giving rise to credit, foreign exchange or interest rate risk are assigned risk weights appropriate to the category of the counterparty, again accounting for eligible collateral or guarantees.
+Trading book risk weighted assets are determined by taking into account market related risks such as foreign exchange, interest rate and equity position risks, and counterparty risk.